The various people involved in the new stepfamily may have very different ideas about what they want and how it will work.

 Feelings that come with separation, divorce or death are very powerful and can affect any new relationship.

-If you haven’t dealt with these feelings, eg you still feel angry, sad or upset with your ex-partner, you need to get some professional support before you start a new partnership.
+If you haven't dealt with these feelings, if you still feel angry, sad or upset with your ex-partner, you need to get some professional support before you start a new partnership.
 This gives more chance for the new family to work well.

 - Keep changes to a minimum.
 It can be a lot for children to manage when homes, schools and friends all have to change.